 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method.
 Bonds payable are reported net of the applicable bond premium or discount.
+Bond issue costs are expensed in the period incurred.
 In the fund financial statements, government fund types recognize bond premiums and discounts during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
+Premiums on debt issuances are reported as other financing uses.
+Bond issue costs are reported as expenditure in the period incurred.